 Students at our Colville Fish Hatchery successfully shipped out 2,000 rainbow trout to Rocky Lake, Big Meadow, and Sacheen Lakes on April 17th with the help of WDFW staff (a former hatchery student!).
 The class paid off the 2024 mortgage with a credit towards next year's payment.
 The hatchery has also been busy with hatchery visits and tours for our local elementary and junior high schools, families, and homeschool groups.
 The class is also working with the Stevens County Conservation district and various other agencies to replace and update the rearing pond and dam on site with start-up funds from our generous donation made earlier by Tech America.
 Thank you WDFW staff, Stevens County Conservation District, and Tech America!

-about 14 hours ago, Colville High School
+19 days ago, Colville High School

 separating fish